 The Paris department stores are famous shopping venues.
 Le Printemps, Galeries Lafayette, Le BHV Marais, Le Bon Marché attract shoppers from all over the world looking for fashion, perfume, tableware and wine.
+After 15 years of closure, La Samaritaine reopened in June 2021, provinding one of the top shopping experiences in town.
 Best shopping in Paris.

 Founded in the late 19th century, they have always sold the best of what the city and France are famous for: high-end French fashion brands, lingerie, jewelery, perfume and tableware.
 The best brands are sold there.